joshtynjala/actionscript-3.0-developers-guide/display/working-with-pixel-bender-shaders/specifying-shader-input-and-parameter-values.md

-If the Pixel Bender source code for the shader defines a default value for the parameter, an array containing the default value or values is created and assigned to the ShaderParameter object’s `value` property when the Shader object is created.
-Once an array has been assigned to the `value` property (including if it’s the default array) the parameter value can be changed by changing the value of the array element.
+If the Pixel Bender source code for the shader defines a default value for the parameter, an array containing the default value or values is created and assigned to the ShaderParameter object's `value` property when the Shader object is created.
+Once an array has been assigned to the `value` property (including if it's the default array) the parameter value can be changed by changing the value of the array element.
 You do not need to create a new array and assign it to the `value` property.

-The following example demonstrates setting a shader’s parameter value in ActionScript.
+The following example demonstrates setting a shader's parameter value in ActionScript.
 In this example the shader defines a parameter named `color`.
 The `color` parameter is declared as a `float4` variable in the Pixel Bender source code, which means it is an array of four floating point numbers.
 In the example,